sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/add_monitoring.md

 ### Write a query

-Use the Grafana Explore page on a Sourcegraph instance you have site administrator access to (`/-/debug/grafana/explore`) to start writing your Prometheus query.
+Use the Grafana Explore page on a Sourcegraph instance where you have site administrator access (`/-/debug/grafana/explore`) to start writing your Prometheus query.

 ```diff
 {